amlorenzo/ftpserver/README.md

 ### Pending Work
 - **Capability to Reload Application Context Beans**: Automatically reload application context beans after an admin makes configuration changes.
 - **REST API**: Development of a RESTful API to allow programmatic access to server functionalities, user management, and file operations.
-- **GraphQL API**: Development of a GraphQL API for flexible and efficient querying and manipulation of server data.
 - **Admin UI**: Building a user-friendly web interface for administrators to manage users, view logs, and configure server settings.
 - **Integration with AWS IAM**:
     - **Configurable IAM Settings**: Allow an admin to configure IAM settings through the Admin UI.